athlan/symplex-prestashop/README.md

 * Synchronize producs prices and quantites by EAN code
 * Report products that coudn't be synced due to missing in Symplex

+Note: This is open source product and have no commercial support.
+Contributions are welcome.

 ## Development environment

 Development environment is setup by Docker and docker-compose.